Can Large Language Models Write Good Property-Based Tests?: Introduction

 \section{Introduction}

-Property-based testing (PBT) is a powerful testing technique for testing properties of a program through random generation of inputs.
-Unlike traditional testing methods that rely on manually written test cases and examples, PBT uses automatic generation of a wide range of inputs that can invoke a diverse set of program behaviors.
-PBT was first popularized by the Quickcheck~\cite{claessen2000quickcheck} library in Haskell, and has used to find a plethora of bugs in a variety of real-world software~\cite{arts2006testing, arts2015testing, hughes2016experiences, hughes2016mysteries}.
-Additional techniques have been built on top of PBT~\cite{padhye2019jqf, maciver2019hypothesis, Lampropoulos19} and have demonstrated their potential in providing stronger testing for software.
+Property-based testing (PBT) is a powerful testing technique for testing properties of a program through generation of inputs.
+Unlike traditional testing methods that rely on manually written test cases and examples, PBT uses automatic generation of a wide range of inputs to invoke a diverse set of program behaviors.
+PBT was first popularized by the Quickcheck~\cite{claessen2000quickcheck} library in Haskell, and has been used to find a plethora of bugs in a variety of real-world software~\cite{arts2006testing, arts2015testing, hughes2016experiences, hughes2016mysteries}.
+Additional techniques built on top of PBT~\cite{padhye2019jqf, maciver2019hypothesis, Lampropoulos19} have demonstrated potential in providing stronger testing for software.

 Despite its proven results and impact in the research community, PBT is not as widely adopted by open source and industry software developers.
 Using the Open Source Insights \cite{DepsDev} dependency dataset, we find that only 222 out of ~180,000 PyPI packages list the Python PBT library \emph{Hypothesis} as a dependency, despite it being a very popular project (6.7k+ stars on GitHub).
-Harrison et al.~\cite{goldsteinsome} conducted a series of interviews and detail a set of challenges faced by professional developers when attempting to use PBT in their software.
+Harrison et al.~\cite{goldstein2024property} conducted a series of interviews and detail a set of challenges faced by professional developers when attempting to use PBT in their software.
 Developers reported difficulties in (1) writing random data generators for inputs and (2) articulating and implementing properties that would meaningfully test their code.
-Furthermore, they describe the ``critical mass problem'' that PBT is still relatively unknown and unpopular among the software industry.
+Furthermore, Harrison et al. describe the ``critical mass problem'' that PBT is still relatively unknown and unpopular among the software industry.

 While developers have been reticent to adopt PBT, the practice of \emph{documenting code} is widespread.
-Documentation for library API methods is fairly common for certain languages such as Python and contains valuable information about input parameters and properties of the output.
+Documentation for library API methods is fairly common, especially for languages like Python, and contains valuable information about input parameters and properties of the output.
 An truncated version of the documentation for the \texttt{numpy.cumsum} API method can be seen in Figure~\ref{fig:numpy-doc}.

 Recently, the use of pre-trained large language models (LLMs) for code generation has become increasingly popular~\cite{chen2021evaluating, fried2022synthesis, bubeck2023sparks}.
 LLMs have been effective at translating natural language specifications and instructions to concrete code~\cite{ouyang2022training, openai2023gpt4}.
 Additionally, LLMs have shown potential to improve existing automated unit test generation techniques~\cite{lemieux2023codamosa}, and even generate unit tests from scratch~\cite{lahiri2022interactive,schafer2023testpilot}.
 In this paper, we investigate the potential of using LLMs to generate \textit{property-based tests} when provided API documentation.
 We believe that the documentation of an API method can assist the LLM in producing logic to generate random inputs for that method and deriving meaningful properties of the result to check.